 Vitamins are a great way to support and improve your eyesight, no matter what kind of eye condition you have.
-We’ve talked extensively about common eye conditions like nearsightedness, farsightedness, astigmatism, glaucoma and cataracts, but sometimes (often) your eyes just get older and, unfortunately, with age comes natural deterioration.
+We’ve talked extensively about common eye conditions like nearsightedness, farsightedness, astigmatism, glaucoma and cataracts on our blog.
+But, sometimes (often), your eyes just get older and, unfortunately, with age comes natural vision deterioration.

 If you suffer from poor eyesight caused by aging vision, medically known as Presbyopia, then the below remedies and eye strengthening tips are for you!